faith-umali/Simple-Weather-App-using---HTML-CSS-JavaScript-/README.md

 2. Replace the API key in script.js with your own key from OpenWeatherMap const apiKey = "your_api_key_here";
 3. Open index.html in your browser
-4. Type a city and click "Get Weather"
+4. Type a city/country and click "Get Weather"

 ---